pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "So when we look at religion and, to some extent ancestral superstitions, we should consider what purpose they serve, rather than focusing on the notion of “belief”, epistemic belief in its strict scientific definition.
 In science, belief is literal belief; it is right or wrong, never metaphorical.
 In real life, belief is an instrument to do things, not the end product.
 This is similar to vision: the purpose of your eyes is to orient you in the best possible way, and get you out of trouble when needed, or help you find a prey at distance.
 Your eyes are not sensors aimed at getting the electromagnetic spectrum of reality.
 Their job description is not to produce the most accurate scientific representation of reality; rather the most useful one for survival."
 --Nassim Nicholas Taleb, *Skin in the Game*

+"To me, the very definition of me being a scientist is that I would rather have questions I can't answer than answers I can't question."
+--Max Tegmark, in conversation with Rebecca Goldstein and Sam Harris

 "If there's an enormous problem with the world, and we can convince ourselves that over some long but not unreasonable period of time we can make that problem go away, then we don't need a business plan.
 We should be focused on making the world a better place, and once we do that, the money will come back and find us."
 --Astro Teller